The Keys of the Kingdom (film)

 The Keys of the Kingdom is a 1944 American drama film adapted from the 1941 novel The Keys of the Kingdom by A. J. Cronin.
 The film was adapted by Nunnally Johnson, directed by John M. Stahl, and produced by Joseph L. Mankiewicz.
 It stars Gregory Peck, Thomas Mitchell, and Vincent Price, and tells the story of the trials and tribulations of a Roman Catholic priest who goes to China to evangelise.

 Plot

-Monsignor Sleeth visits Father Francis Chisholm in his old age at his Scottish parish of Tynecastle in Tweedside.
-(Note: This place is fictional.)
-Sleeth reveals that the Bishop thinks that it would be better if Francis retires, as the latter's unorthodox recent teachings have become a distraction.
-Sleeth retires to his room in the rectory, and finds Father Francis' journal that recounts his story from 1878.
+In 1938, Monsignor Sleeth visits Father Francis Chisholm in his old age at his Scottish parish of Tynecastle in Tweedside.
+Sleeth reveals he has recommended for Francis to retire due to his unorthodox teachings.
+When Sleeth goes into his room in the rectory, he discovers Francis' journal.